This post: tips for sending thank-you notes for graduation gifts.

 (In hindsight, my grandma just might have been personal friends with Emily Post.
 It’s a conspiracy theory that I still ponder to this day.)

-Graduation season is approaching and, yes: I’m aware of how terribly different this season looks for graduates.
+Graduation season is approaching and, yes: I’m aware of how terribly different this academic year has looked for our seniors.

 People who love our grads are going to shower them with cards, cash, and gifts.